quattor/quattor.github.com/_aquilon/00-install.md

 ## Troubleshooting

-### No known Aquilon administrator authorized
+### No known Aquilon administrator authorised

-This may happend particularly if you executed `build_db` (database initialization) with the `aquilon` principal when using Active Directory, as adding the entry in the `keytab` file will reset it password and changing the password afterward will make the `keytab` file unsynchronized with Kerberos realm.
+This may happen particularly if you executed `build_db` (database initialisation) with the `aquilon` principal when using Active Directory, as adding the entry in the `keytab` file will reset it password and changing the password afterwards will make the `keytab` file unsynchronized with Kerberos realm.

 To workaround this and enable another existing
 AD account (Kerberos principal) to act as the Aquilon admin, you will need to execute the following steps on the database server using a user with modification rights on the Aquilon database.
 The broker must be running.
-The database commands given are for SQLite backend, adapt them to your backend (for Postgres, this typically involves executing `psql -d aquilon -c "sql command"` insted of `sqlite3 /var/quattor/aquilondb` "sql command").
+The database commands given are for SQLite back-end, adapt them to your back-end (for Postgres, this typically involves executing `psql -d aquilon -c "sql command"` instead of `sqlite3 /var/quattor/aquilondb` "sql command").

 * `su -` to the `aquilon` account and execute `kinit` for the principal that you want to add as an Aquilon admin